Installation and Calibration

 Current sensor – calibration theory

 The supplied current is measured using a current transformer, and the resulting (small) current converted into a voltage by the burden resistor.
-This voltage is then measured by the analog input of the processor.
+This voltage is measured by the analog input of the microcontroller.

 This voltage is measured relative to the processor supply voltage (in this case 3.3 V), which is used as the reference, and scaled so that the reference voltage would give the maximum count of 210 ( = 1024).

-The input voltage to the processor has a constant bias added to it, but this is immediately removed by a software filter, so we can ignore it when calculating the calibration constant.
-Likewise we can work in rms values for currents, voltages and counts.
+The input voltage to the microcontroller has a constant bias added to it, but this is immediately removed by a software filter, so we can ignore it when calculating the calibration constant.
+Likewise, we can work in RMS values for currents, voltages and counts.

 Thus the number seen by the processor is: